kotmariusz/Google_Colab_codes/crystal_visualizer_CIF_to_PDF/README.md

 - **Supercell expansion**: nx × ny × nz, e.g. 3×3×1.
-- **Append cells around**: shows extra fractional copies of the cell along ±a, ±b, ±c *for display only* (handy for seeing neighboring cells without committing to a full supercell). **Refresh list / sync appended** on the Atoms tab bakes these into real, editable atoms.
+- **Append cells around**: shows extra fractional copies of the cell along ±a, ±b, ±c *for display only* (handy for seeing neighboring cells without committing to a full supercell). **Refresh list/sync appended** on the Atoms tab bakes these into real, editable atoms.

 ### Display tab